Income Tax Certificate Online

 An income certificate is issued by state government authorities such as the Revenue Department, Tahsildar, Mandal Revenue Officer, District Magistrate, or Sub-Divisional Magistrate.

 ITR is filed by the taxpayer (or on their behalf) with the central government's Income Tax Department.
-The ITR-V acknowledgement or processed return serves as proof of filing.
+The ITR-V acknowledgement or intimation under Section 143(1) serves as proof of filing.

 Basis of Calculation

-Considers gross annual income from all sources (salary, business, agriculture, daily wages, etc.), often verified through local inquiries and supporting documents like salary slips, land records, or affidavits.
+Considers declared and verified annual income of the individual or family from all sources, such as salary, business, agriculture, daily wages, or other earnings, etc.), often verified through local inquiries and supporting documents like salary slips, land records, or affidavits.

-Helps calculate taxable income after applying exemptions and deductions under the Income Tax Act.
-Based on documents like Form 16/16A, bank statements, and investment proofs.
+Reflects total income and taxable income computed under the Income-tax Act, 1961, after applying exemptions and deductions.
+It is based on documents like Form 16/16A, bank statements, and investment proofs.

 Mandate